-Article 10820 Regulatory Height
+Article 1080 Regulatory Height

-- As of 1 January 2020, all newly registered FEI Ponies must be measured in at an FEI Measuring Session and be issued with an FEI Interim or Lifetime MeasuringHeight Certificate in order to be allowed to take part in FEI Pony Competitions with the exception to the conditions described in Article 10831.16. - Ponies' regulatory height at the withers must not exceed:

-148cm without shoes (any measurement between 148.1cm and 148.9cm will be rounded down to 148.0cm); and 149cm with shoes (any measurement between 149.1cm and 149.9cm will be rounded down to 149.0cm. - 3.
+- 1. FEI Ponies must be measured in at an FEI Measuring Session and be issued with an Interim or Lifetime Measuring Certificate in order to be allowed to take part in FEI Pony Competitions with the exception to the conditions described in Article 1081.167. - 2.
+Ponies' regulatory height at the withers must not exceed: - 148cm without shoes (any measurement between 148.1cm and 148.9cm will be rounded down to 148.0cm); and - 149cm with shoes (any measurement between 149.1cm and 149.9cm will be rounded down to 149.0cm. - 3.
 Driving Ponies in Pairs and Four-in-Hands may not be less than 108 cm without shoes, or 109 cm with shoes.
 Single Ponies must not be less than 120cms without shoes, 121cms with shoes.

-Ponies competing in CAI1, CAI2 and CAI3 Events of all classes and Athlete categories may compete without an Interim or Lifetime Measuring Certificate.
+Ponies competing in CAI1\, CAI2\ and CAI3\ Events of all classes and Athlete categories may compete without an Interim or Lifetime Measuring Certificate.
 In such Events the TD may request that a Pony that is suspected to exceed the regulatory height is measured at a Measuring Session within the same calendar year.
 If the Pony is "measured in" at that Measuring Session, the Pony must then be issued with an FEI Interim or Lifetime Measuring Certificate in order to continue competing as a Pony.